Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    A second level of interoperability lies
    with the media container and coded media formats.
-   The Moving Picture Experts Group defines several media
+   The Moving Picture Experts Group (MPEG) defines several media
-   container formats such as [[!ISOBMFF]] and [[!MPEG2TS]] which are widely adopted and well supported.
+   container formats such as [[!ISOBMFF]] and [[!MPEG2TS]], which are widely adopted and well supported.
    However, these are general purpose formats,
    targeting several different application areas.
    To do so, they provide many different profiles and options.
    Detailed interoperability is often achieved through
    other application standards such as those for
-   broadcast, storage, or video on demand.
+   broadcast, storage or video-on-demand.
 For interoperable live media ingest, this document provides guidance on how to use [[!ISOBMFF]] and [[!MPEGCMAF]] for formatting the media content.

-   In addition, the codec and profile used, e.g. [[!MPEGHEVC]] are important
+   In addition, the codec and profile used, e.g., [[!MPEGHEVC]], are important
    interoperability points that themselves also
    have different profiles and different configurations.
 This specification provides some guidance on how encoded media should be represented and transmitted.

-   A third level of interoperability, lies in the way metadata is
+   A third level of interoperability lies in the way metadata is
    inserted in streams.
 Live
    content often needs such metadata to signal
    opportunities for ad insertion, program information,
    or other attributes like timed graphics or general information relating to the broadcast.
 Examples
-   of such metadata formats include [[!SCTE35]] markers which
+   of such metadata formats include [[!SCTE35]] markers, which
    are often found in broadcast streams and other
    metadata such as ID3 tags [[!ID3v2]] containing information relating to the media presentation.